 Complete new student orientation activities. | Comply with important deadlines. |

-Track your own progress toward graduation through working with your Academic Success Coach and by using your academic plan of study. | Engage by staying active in Canvas (your learning management system) – read orientation guides and other materials, complete Flex Check-In, and ask questions. |
+Track your own progress toward graduation through working with your Success Coach and by using your academic plan of study. | Engage by staying active in Canvas (your learning management system) – read orientation guides and other materials, and ask questions. |

 A successful UW Flexible Option student will: